Q: Describe what you publish in 25 characters or less.

 Q: What other current publications (or publishers) do you admire most?

 A: This will differ from editor to editor, but I tend to like things that are more experimental and niche.
 I have a McSweeney's that I hold dearly, and my background is in the magazine world so I like publications that showcase the artist with bold imagery and type.
+One of the local publications that has inspired me is By Design Magazine and is also worth the mention.

 Q: If you publish writing, who are your favorite writers?
 If you publish art, who are your favorite artists?